Healthiest Alcohol: Healthier Alcohol Selections For Weight Loss

 Rule 2: Avoid mixers

-Avoid mixers, which are often loaded with sugar, teeming with calories and packed with additives that should not find their way into the diet of someone who has good health on the mind.
+Avoid mixers, especially creamy ones.
+Mixers are often loaded with sugar, teeming with calories and packed with additives that should not find their way into the diet of someone who has good health or weight loss on the mind.

 Sure, mixers enhance the taste of your chosen ‘poison’, but they will enhance your waistline, too, if you’re not careful.

-To bring this point home let’s consider your average pina colada mixer:
+To bring this point home let us consider your average Pina Colada mixer.

 Let’s do some math now.